 Halloween is a strange holiday.
 At the end of October, children in the USA – and increasingly, elsewhere – dress up as ghosts and goblins and go from neighbor to neighbor saying "trick or treat."
 Pumpkins are carved with faces and lit from within.
 What is all this about and what does it have to do with the Earth and the Sun?

 Like many other holidays, Halloween is a mixture of traditions.
 Its name is shortened from All Hallows Even.
-"Even" is a form of "eve," meaning the night before an event and something "hallowed" is sacred.
+"Even" is a form of "eve," meaning the night before an event, and something "hallowed" is sacred.
 Halloween is the night before All Saints Day, which is then followed on November 2 by All Souls Day.

-However the scary costumes are remnants of the ancient Celtic religion.
+However the scary costumes are remnants of ancient Celtic religion.
 About 2500 years ago, the Celts spread through central Europe, the British Isles, Spain and into parts of what is now the Middle East.
 To understand how Halloween fits into their beliefs, we need first to consider calendars and seasons.

-So if you're going to a Halloween party, making a child's costume or carving a pumpkin, you are following a tradition stretching back over 25 centuries to an agricultural people whose lives depended on keeping track of the seasons and organizing their resources accordingly.
+If you're going to a Halloween party, making a child's costume or carving a pumpkin, you are following a tradition stretching back over 25 centuries to an agricultural people whose lives depended on keeping track of the seasons and organizing their resources accordingly.
 When Halloween comes, we are halfway between an equinox and a solstice in our journey around the Sun.

 (1) "All Saints' Day and All Souls' Day" http://www.bbc.co.uk/religion/religions/christianity/holydays/allsaints_1.shtml